Derrick Chievous: Professional career

 Chievous was selected by the Houston Rockets, in the first round, with the 16th overall pick of the 1988 NBA draft.
 Chievous played in the NBA from 1988 to 1991, with the Houston Rockets and Cleveland Cavaliers.
 His best NBA season came in his rookie year, when he appeared in 81 games and averaged 9.3 points per game.

 Personal life

 Chievous' son Quinton Chievous (b.
-1992), played college basketball at the University of Tennessee and Hampton University.
+1992), played college basketball at the Tennessee Volunteers and Hampton Pirates.